-Luca Rossetti, nicknamed Rox, is an Italian rally driver who gained a lot of success in international and national rallying, winning six championship titles in the last ten years.
+Luca Rossetti, nicknamed Rox, is an Italian rally driver who gained a lot of success in international and national rallying, winning seven championship titles in the last eleven years.

-Most recently, he won Italian-based International Rally Cup in 2017.
+Most recently, he won Italian-based International Rally Cup in 2017 and 2018.
 He was the European Rally Championship winner three times, in 2008, 2010 and 2011.
 In national rally competitions, he won Italian championship in 2008 and Turkish championship in 2012.

 Born in March 1976, Luca Rossetti started his rally career in the late 1990s, intensifying his rally activities in 2001, participating in more than fifteen Italian rally events.
 He was driving mostly a Peugeot 106 S16 but also Mitsubishi Lancer Evo V or Evo VI.